bojanalecic/SoftwareProjectRecommendation/README.md

 Similarities between projects are calculated based on those keywords by using the Cosine similarity metric.
 In order to calculate Cosine similarity for two projects, the prerequisite is to calculate TF-IDF (Term Frequency/Inverse Document Frequency) metric for each project (i.e., its textual representation).
 This metric must be calculated for every keyword extracted from project's decsription and title.
 By using this [document](http://www.site.uottawa.ca/~diana/csi4107/cosine_tf_idf_example.pdf) as reference, next steps are followed:

--we calculate the term frequency for all the words as number of occurences in each particular project
+- We calculate the term frequency for all the words as number of occurences in each particular project

-- in order to calculate IDF we count number of projects in which particular word appears; then we use following formula to calculate idf:  idf = 1 + Math.log(projects.size() / occurrences);
+- In order to calculate IDF we count number of projects in which particular word appears; then we use following formula to calculate idf:  idf = 1 + Math.log(projects.size() / occurrences);

 - When computing the tf-idf values for the words we divide the frequency by the maximum frequency  (number of projects) and multiply with the idf values; the result is tf/idf metric for each keyword per project (matrix).

--Calculate Length for each project by using formula
+- Calculate Length for each project by using formula

 When TF-IDF is calculated, it is possible to calculate Cosine Similarity.
 Formula used for calculating Cosine Similarity is:
 Cosine Similarity (d1, d2) =  Dot product(d1, d2) / ||d1|| * ||d2||